 This concept of Elysium has a counterpart in Greek Mythology: the Asphodel Meadows.
 It is an afterlife where indifferent and ordinary souls go to rest and is a land of neutrality and apathy.
 The Meadows are certainly no place for Dolores Cabrera, or her thrilling and vibrant wines.

 La Araucaria Tinto is from Dolores’ centenarian Listan Negro vines from her San Antonio vineyard which sits at 450 meters in Valle de La Orotava.
-The grapes are hand-harvested and 100% destemmed, with primary fermentation in steel tank followed by malolactic and aging in old Burgundy barrels.
-Bottled without fining or filtration, and with just a touch of SO2.
+The grapes were harvested by hand and deposited in stainless steel tank for 12 days of whole-cluster carbonic maceration without temperature control, then destemmed and further macerated on their skins for 7 days.
+Finally, the wine was pressed to finish fermentation and rest for 6 months in stainless steel tanks before bottling without fining or filtering and with only a minimal addition of SO2.